 The heart can also stop beating efficiently after an arrhythmia in the upper chambers.
 These chambers are known as the atria.

 Atrial fibrillation begins when the sinoatrial (SA) node doesn’t send out the correct electrical impulses.
 Your SA node is located in the right atrium.
 It regulates how quickly the heart pumps blood.
 When the electrical impulse goes into atrial fibrillation, the ventricles can’t pump blood out to the body efficiently.

 Certain heart conditions and health factors can increase your risk of cardiac arrest.

 Coronary Heart Disease

 This type of heart disease begins in the coronary arteries.
-These arteries supply the heart.
-When they become blocked, the heart does not receive blood.
+These arteries supply the heart muscle itself.
+When they become blocked, your heart does not receive blood.
 It may stop working properly.

-Having an abnormally large heart places you at risk.
+Having an abnormally large heart places you at increased risk for cardiac arrest.
 A large heart may not beat correctly.
 The muscle may also be more prone to damage.

 Irregular Heart Valves

 Valve disease can make heart valves leaky or narrower.
-This can cause problems in the rest of the heart.
+This means blood circulating through the heart either overloads the chambers with blood or does not fill them to capacity.
 The chambers may become weakened or enlarged.

 Congenital Heart Disease